alanahmet/CENG3548-2024--Web-Mining/README.md

 The script outputs a JSON file (`product_info_map.json`) containing:
 - Comments and details for each product
-- A comparison template with questions to help users decide between the products
+- A comparison template for ai to help users decide between the products